 Adigun, the team’s driver and leader, along with Omeoga and Onwumere, are all former track athletes.
 With little funding to start, the trio set up a GoFundMe page and met their initial fundraising goal of $75,000, which allowed them to begin training.

-But it was an appearance on "Ellen" that really shot the trio into the limelight, as you can see in the video below:
+But it was an appearance on "Ellen" that really shot the trio into the limelight, as you can see in the video above.

 The video of their appearance went viral (with more than 1.6 million views to date) and the team began attracting big sponsors, such as the sports apparel company Under Armour and global commerce giant Visa.